 2.09 MEETINGS OF COUNCIL.

-The Council shall hold its organization meeting on or after January first (1ST) but on or before January fourth (4TH), following each municipal election.
-At this meeting the newly elected members shall take the oath of office and the Council shall proceed to elect a President and a Vice President from among its own members, and appoint a Clerk of Council, and may transact such further business as may come before it.
+The Council shall hold its organizational meeting each year prior to its regularly scheduled meeting in January.
+At this meeting the newly elected members shall take the oath of office and the Council shall proceed to elect a President and a Vice President from among its own members, and may transact such further business as may come before it.
 Thereafter, regular meetings shall be held as prescribed in the Council rules, but not less frequently than once each month.
 All meetings of City Council shall be open to the public, except as provided in Section 2.10 of this Charter.
 A majority of members shall constitute a quorum.

 2.10 EXECUTIVE SESSION.